AnaCenit/AnaCenit/README.md

 - 👋 Hi, I’m @AnaCenit
-- 👀 I’m interested in edit pages from documentation
+- 👀 I’m interested in testing issues for FIRSTDUE.
-- 🌱 I’m currently learning about integration flows
+- 🌱 I’m currently learning about testing processes.
-- 💞️ I’m looking to collaborate on Cenit documentation
+- 💞️ I’m looking to collaborate on QA.
 - 📫 How to reach me: please send me a message to anamariag292@gmail.com

 <!---